Matheusgermann/Marketing_Project_Olist/README.md

   ticket by segment.
 - **Geo Strategy** — where the revenue is: a shape map of Brazil plus revenue by state, top cities, and average ticket by state.

-> 💡 **Production Note:** Since the Olist dataset is a static historical snapshot, this project uses Power BI in Import mode without scheduled refreshes.
-However, in a real-world, continuous production environment, this pipeline would be fully automated.
-A **Databricks Workflow (Job)** would be configured to trigger the ingestion and transformation notebooks on a schedule (e.g., daily at 2 AM), coupled with a **Power BI Scheduled Refresh** via the Power BI Service/Fabric.
-This setup would ensure the executive dashboard reflects the latest e-commerce transactions without any manual intervention.
+> 💡 **Production Note:** The Olist dataset is a static historical snapshot (Oct 2016 – Aug 2018),
+> so this project uses Power BI in Import mode without scheduled refreshes.
+In a real-world,
+> continuous production environment, the pipeline would be fully automated: a **Databricks
+> Workflow (Job)** would trigger the ingestion and transformation notebooks on a schedule
+> (e.g., daily at 2 AM), coupled with a **Power BI Scheduled Refresh** via the Power BI
+> Service / Fabric.
+This setup would keep the executive dashboard aligned with the latest
+> e-commerce transactions without any manual intervention.

 🔗 **[View the live dashboard](https://app.powerbi.com/view?r=eyJrIjoiNTZlOWNhMWQtNjRmMC00MTRhLTk3NWEtNjE1NGU4OTkzZWYwIiwidCI6IjY3NGM2ZGQyLWQ5YWQtNGU1ZC05YzU2LWI0MTZiOWM5YzYzOSJ9)**